pixelgrade/guides/components/hero.md

 ## What Does It Do?

 The Hero component is a real beauty.
-It will both the backend and frontend logic of a theme's heroes.
+It will handle both the backend and frontend logic of a theme's heroes.

-It will provide **the editor metaboxes** to allow you to control the hero content, its alignment, height and son on.
+It will provide **the editor metaboxes** to allow you to control the hero content, its alignment, height and so on.

 At the same time will output **a standardized hero markup** via the component's templates, slideshow and maps support included.